cyberbotics/webots-doc/guide/installation-procedure.md

 > **note**: Webots will run much faster if you install an accelerated OpenGL drivers.
 If you have a nVidia or ATI graphics card, it is highly recommended that you install the Linux graphics drivers from these manufacturers to take the full advantage of the OpenGL hardware acceleration with Webots.
-Please find instructions here .
+Please find instructions here [this section](verifying-your-graphics-driver-installation.md#verifying-your-graphics-driver-installation).

 <!-- -->